QQ-BANG/Intrusion-Detection-Final-Project/README.md

    the EDA queries are short.
 2. Data science.
 The data gets cleaned, deduplicated, profiled, and visualized with pandas, seaborn, and matplotlib.
 3. Machine learning.
-We train four classifiers (Logistic Regression, Random Forest, Histogram Gradient Boosting, and a small MLP) and evaluate them on the official held-out `KDDTest+` split.
-The problem is framed both as binary (normal vs. attack) and as a 5-way classification over the DARPA families (DoS, Probe, R2L, U2R, normal).
+I trained four classifiers (Logistic Regression, Random Forest, Histogram Gradient Boosting, and a small MLP) and evaluate them on the official held-out `KDDTest+` split.
+TheThe problem is framed both as binary (normal vs. attack) and as a 5-way classification over the DARPA families (DoS, Probe, R2L, U2R, normal).